cloud-bulldozer/benchmark-operator/docs/elastic.md

 **NOTE**: The ElasticSearch URL MUST BE in the format http(s)://[address]:[port]

-In addition to the above, the following parameters can be also specified at the `spec` level to improve indexed documents metadata.
-- `test_user` user is a key that points to user triggering ripsaw, useful to search results in ES.
-Defaults to *ripsaw*.
-- `clustername` an arbitrary name for your system under test (SUT) that can aid indexing.

-*NOTE:* The only required parameter if using elasticsearch is the URL server.
+*NOTE:* The only required parameters if using elasticsearch is `url`.
 The others are optional and will be defaulted if not provided.
-Additionally, enabling parallel uploading may greatly impact Elasticsearch server performance.
+Additionally, enabling parallel uploading may impact Elasticsearch server performance.
 Ensure your environment is configured to handle the increased load before enabling

-Example CR with elasticsearch information provided

 ```yaml
 apiVersion: ripsaw.cloudbulldozer.io/v1alpha1